Nicola Sturgeon: First cabinet

 Sturgeon began making appointments to her first cabinet on 21 November 2014, beginning with the appointment of finance secretary John Swinney to become her Deputy First Minister.
 Shona Robison, a close ally to Sturgeon, became the health secretary, while Keith Brown and Angela Constance, who were both unsuccessful in their bids for the deputy leadership of the SNP, were appointed infrastructure secretary and education secretary, respectively.
-Michael Matheson was promoted asjustice secretary.
+Michael Matheson was promoted as justice secretary.

-The departure of Kenny MacAskill and Michael Russell signalled a generational shift away from the “79 group”.
-Alex Neil, who many speculated would be dismissed, remained in cabinet but in a "less prominent portfolio" of social justice, communities and pensioners’ rights.
+The departure of Kenny MacAskill and Michael Russell signalled a generational shift away from the "79 group".
+Alex Neil, who many speculated would be dismissed, remained in cabinet but in a "less prominent portfolio" of social justice, communities and pensioners' rights.
 Roseanna Cunningham, who had difficult relationship with Sturgeon, was surprisingly promoted to cabinet as the fair work secretary.
 Fiona Hyslop and Richard Lochhead remained in their portfolios of culture secretary and rural affairs secretary, respectively.

 Sturgeon's cabinet was 50/50 gender balance, with five men and five women, including herself.